So you are planning your ultimate South Korea itinerary and don’t know how many days to spend in Busan?

 However, Busan felt more laid back, with its ocean vibe, sea-facing cafes, and colorful streets.
 Personally, we liked living in Seoul but absolutely loved Busan.

-Therefore, if you’re looking for a trendy city experience with lots of nightlife and shopping, Seoul would be your best bet.
+Therefore, Seoul would be your best bet if you’re looking for a trendy city experience with lots of nightlife and shopping.
 But if you’re after a more relaxed beach vacation, then Busan is the place to go.

 Which month is best for Busan?

-Busan is an incredible city to visit all year round, but the best month for a visit is undoubtedly October.
+Busan is an incredible city to visit all year round, but October is undoubtedly the best month.

-During this time, the weather is mild and pleasant, with temperatures ranging from around 20°C during the day and cooling off to around 15°C at night.
+The weather is mild and pleasant during this time, with temperatures ranging from around 20°C during the day and cooling off to around 15°C at night.

 The skies are usually clear, making it ideal for outdoor activities and sightseeing.
 The fall foliage is also beautiful, with plenty of colorful autumn leaves to admire around the city.

-Visiting during spring is another great option, with April or May as great months for a Busan trip.
+Visiting during spring is another great option, with April or May being great months for a Busan trip.

 Should I go to Busan or Seoul first?